Estimated reading time: 10 minutes

-The transport cage can be used to transport your crested gecko to the vet or transport it from the shop to your house.
-When cleaning the terrarium you can also place your crested gecko in it as temporary housing.
-A faunarium or critter keeper is perfect as a transport cage and, as I already mentioned costs $20.
+You can use the transport cage to transport your crested gecko to the vet or transport it from the shop to your house.
+When cleaning the terrarium, you can also place your crested gecko in it as temporary housing.
+A faunarium or critter keeper is perfect as a transport cage and, as I already mentioned, costs $20.

-The temperature and humidity in a crested gecko terrarium should be monitored daily to make sure that your crested gecko stays healthy.
+You should monitor the temperature and humidity in a crested gecko terrarium daily to ensure that your gecko stays healthy.
 So a good thermometer (to measure temperature) and hygrometer (to measure humidity) are necessary.

-You can get gauges but digital versions are more accurate.
-If you have to buy a thermometer and hygrometer separately you can expect to pay $35.
+You can get gauges, but digital versions are more accurate.
+If you have to buy a thermometer and hygrometer separately, you can pay $35.
 There are also combometers that combine the two in one device.
 These will usually cost $25.

 Crested geckos don’t need special UVB light or high heat to stay healthy.
-A normal day/night light cycle is necessary so you need to place the terrarium in a room that has this (without placing it in direct sunlight).
-The terrarium should have a temperature between 72 and 78 degrees Fahrenheit (22 to 26 degrees Celsius) although slightly lower temperatures can also be tolerated.
+A normal day/night light cycle is necessary so you need to place the terrarium in a room that has this (without putting it in direct sunlight).
+The terrarium should be between 72 and 78 degrees Fahrenheit (22 to 26 degrees Celsius), although crested geckos can also tolerate slightly lower temperatures.

-Most people will not need lighting/heating equipment or only one of the two (mostly lighting).
-If you need both lighting and heating equipment you can expect a cost of $65 and a recurring cost of $20 to replace light and heat bulbs.
+Most people will not need lighting/heating equipment or only one of the two (mainly lighting).
+However, if you need both lighting and heating equipment, you can expect to pay $65 and a recurring cost of $20 to replace light and heat bulbs.

 The humidity in a crested gecko terrarium should be between 70 and 80 percent on average with drops to 50 percent.
 This will require you to mist at least once a day.
 Misting requires water and a spray or misting bottle.
 A pressurized spray bottle will cost $15 while a normal spray bottle can cost $5.

-For a small terrarium, a normal spray bottle is good enough.
-If you want a budget option you can also use the spray bottle that you use for watering plants (but only use it for misting from then on).
+For a small terrarium, a standard spray bottle is good enough.
+However, if you want a budget option, you can also use the spray bottle for watering plants from a dollar store.

-If you got a baby crested gecko you don’t need substrate right away and you can use paper towels.
-But when your crestie becomes older you definitely need substrate.
+If you got a baby crested gecko, you don’t need substrate right away and can use paper towels.
+But when your crestie becomes older, you need substrate.
 The substrate is the bedding of a terrarium and makes the terrarium look more natural.

-Depending on the kind of substrate you choose the cost ranges from $5 to $20 per bag (product).
-If you get a crested gecko kit this substrate is usually already included.
-Substrate is a monthly recurring cost on average of $10 if you don’t set up a bioactive terrarium.
+Depending on the substrate you choose, the cost ranges from $5 to $20 per bag (product).
+This substrate is usually already included if you get a crested gecko kit.
+Substrate is a (bi)monthly recurring cost of $10 if you don’t set up a bioactive terrarium.

-To get some foliage in your terrarium you can use fake or live plants.
-Both have their own benefits and drawbacks and the choice is ultimately up to you.
+To get some foliage in your terrarium, you can use fake or live plants.
+Both have their benefits and drawbacks and the choice is ultimately up to you.

-For hatchlings and small juvenile crested geckos, I would definitely recommend getting fake plants.
+I would recommend getting fake plants for hatchlings and small juvenile crested geckos.
 The small terrarium or containers you keep them in isn’t large enough for live plants and it would only make it too difficult for your crestie to find its way.

-If you want life plants you can go to a plant nursery or garden center.
-If you want convenience you can also find plants online.
+You can go to a plant nursery or garden center if you want live plants.
+If you want convenience, you can also find plants online.
 Search for golden pothos, sansevieria, and bromeliads.
 Just make sure that you don’t get too many plants!
 Half of the terrarium should be free for your crested gecko to explore.

 The price of the terrarium plants depends on what the plants are and if they’re live or fake plants.
 You can expect to pay between $20 and $50 for the terrarium plants.

 Crested geckos are (semi-)arboreal and love to climb and jump.
-You can feed your crested gecko by placing a cup or dish on the ground but it’s recommended to place the feeding and water cups up high.
+You can feed your crested gecko by placing a cup or dish on the ground, but putting the feeding and water cups up high is recommended.
 You can do this by using a so-called feeding ledge.

-There are feeding ledges with plastic suction cups, with magnets or with screws (for screen cages).
-If you get a glass terrarium you’re only options are feeding ledges with suction cups or magnets.
+There are feeding ledges with plastic suction cups, magnets, or screws (for screen cages).
+If you get a glass terrarium, your only options are feeding ledges with suction cups or magnets.
 Feeding ledges with suction cups will cost less than ledges with magnets.
-Simple ledges are also cheaper than more naturalistic looking ledges.
+Simple ledges are also cheaper than more naturalistic-looking ledges.
 A feeding ledge costs between $10 and $20.

 You can go nuts with decorating your crested gecko terrarium.
 There are fake vines, branches, hides, waterfalls, backgrounds,… You can spend a lot of money on decoration and a lot will depend on your personal preference.
 A total package with bamboo bars, vines, and a hiding place will cost $45.

 A crested gecko will eat and drink from cups and you can find all kinds of cups in pet stores and online.
 Most of these cups are made from plastic but there are also biodegradable cups.
 Both cost roughly the same price at $10 for 100 cups.
-It’s a recurring cost and you’ll need to get new cups after a month or three.
-You can also rinse and reuse the plastic cups.
+Biodegradable cups are a recurring cost but plastic cups can be also rinsed and reused.

 Crested gecko diet

 There are some commercial crested gecko diets available.
 They consist of a meal replacement powder.
 You just add some water to these powders and you got dinner for your crestie.
 The price of a meal replacement powder depends on the brand and the content.
-The price of a meal replacement powder ranges from $10 to $25.
+A meal replacement powder price ranges from $10 to $25.
 It’s also a monthly recurring cost depending on the size of the package you get.

 Caring for a crested gecko also means measuring and more importantly weighing.
 You want to stay on top and know when your crested gecko is losing weight.
 Weighing your crested gecko can be done with a simple digital kitchen scale that costs from $10 to $20.

-To clean your crested gecko terrarium you need disinfectant and this disinfectant should be safe for your crested gecko.
-This kind of disinfectant costs around $15 and is a recurring cost since you’ll need to clean the terrarium regularly.
+To clean your crested gecko terrarium, you need disinfectant and this disinfectant should be safe for your crested gecko.
+This disinfectant costs around $15 and is a recurring cost since you’ll need to clean the terrarium regularly.